peterdongan/UndoService/README.md

 # UndoService
 This is a simple undo/redo service based on the momento pattern.
-There is generally no requirement to write custom classes or methods, as it uses generic stacks to store state and delegate methods to access it.
+It generally doesn't require custom classes or methods, as it uses generic stacks to store state and delegate methods to access it.
 It can track changes to different parts of an application individually, while using one unified interface for performing undo/redo.

 ## Features